bkry-code/kirby-page/README.md

 `Kirby Page` is a plugin for [Kirby CMS](https://getkirby.com) that provides opinionated defaults for commonly used blueprint fields.
 Most of these fields are used as a dependency in other projects like the [`Kirby Blog`](https://github.com/dweidner/kirby-blog.git) plugin which provides a custom post type for blog articles.

+**NOTE:** This plugin is currently provided in a ALPHA-version as a proof of concept.
+The core functionality of this plugin might change until the final release.

 ## Requirements

 - Kirby 2.3.1+